92levig/googlecl/README.txt

   * reminder: (for add task only) Add a reminder to the events being added, one per default reminder type in your calendar settings.
 Default is in minutes, though you can say something like "2h" for one hour, "1d" for one day, etc.

 Tasks:
-  * add: Add event to calendar. `add "Dinner party with George tomorrow at 6pm"`
+  * add: Add event to calendar. `add "Dinner party with George tomorrow at 6pm" --reminder 1h`
   * delete: Delete an event. `delete --cal "GoogleCL dev cal" --title "Release.*"`
   * list: List events. `list --date 2010-06-01,2010-06-30`
   * today: List events for today only. `today`